andrewsteckley/Z01-SOM_Histocrypt_24/Response_to_Reviewer_Comments.md

 But in a few other cases, where we felt the comment's concern was not actually applicable, we felt it still deserved more than the appearance of being ignored.
-We have therefor provided some additional response to those below.
+We have therefore provided some additional response to those below.

 ------